okwisfav/okwisfav/README.md

 Frontend Developer
 ------------------

 I am a software developer, well-versed with front-end development frameworks using JavaScript, React, and Vue.
 Demonstrated mastery in web development as well as a passion for continual learning.
 I also have hands-on programming language such as C#,C++ assembly language.
 I love researching and trying new things and I'm passionate for continual learning.
-Please feel free to contact me via LinkedIn

 * 🌍  I'm based in nigeria
 * ✉️  You can contact me at [ofegofavour@gmail.com](mailto:ofegofavour@gmail.com)